HerrHerrmannMann/esp32-homekit-camera/README.md

 **This project uses the Apple HomeKit accessory server library [ESP-HomeKit](https://github.com/maximkulkin/esp-homekit) from [@MaximKulkin](https://github.com/maximkulkin) for [ESP-IDF](https://github.com/espressif/esp-idf) from [Espressif](https://www.espressif.com).** <br/>

+My Version of esp32-homekit-camera only differs in it has an _empty_ Motion Sensor yet!

 ## Configuration

 Before compiling, you need to alter several settings in menuconfig (`make